-Administrative principles and practices, including goal setting, program development, implementation and evaluation, project management, and supervision of staff, either directly or through subordinate levels of supervision.
+• Administrative principles and practices, including goal setting, program development, implementation and evaluation, project management, and supervision of staff, either directly or through subordinate levels of supervision.

-- Principles and practices of employee supervision, including work planning, assignment, review and evaluation, and the training of staff in work procedures. - Applicable Federal, State, and local laws, codes, court decisions, and regulations, including administrative and Departmental policies concerning the operation of a Code Enforcement Department. - Organization and management practices as applied to the development, analysis, and evaluation of programs, policies, and operational needs of the assigned Department. - Principles, practices, methods, and techniques of Code Enforcement administration. - Techniques and practices of public speaking and making presentations before small groups. - Principles of record keeping and reporting. - Modern office practices, methods, and computer equipment. - Computer applications related to the work. - English usage, grammar, spelling, vocabulary, and punctuation. - Techniques for effectively representing the Town in contacts with governmental agencies, community groups, various business, professional, and regulatory organizations and with property owners, developers, contractors, and the public. - Techniques providing high level customer service to public and Town staff, in person and over the telephone.
+- Principles and practices of employee supervision, including work planning, assignment, review and evaluation, and the training of staff in work procedures. - Applicable Federal, State, and local laws, codes, court decisions, and regulations, including administrative and Departmental policies concerning the operation of a Public Works Department. - Organization and management practices as applied to the development, analysis, and evaluation of programs, policies, and operational needs of the assigned Department. - Principles, practices, methods, and techniques of Wastewater and Street Maintenance management. - Techniques and practices of public speaking and making presentations before small groups. - Principles of record keeping and reporting. - Modern office practices, methods, and computer equipment. - Computer applications related to the work. - English usage, grammar, spelling, vocabulary, and punctuation. - Techniques for effectively representing the Town in contacts with governmental agencies, community groups, various business, professional, and regulatory organizations and with property owners, developers, contractors, and the public. - Techniques for providing a high level of customer service to public and Town staff, in person and over the telephone.